yousefkotp/Egyptian-Arabic-ASR-and-Diarization/Documentation/Diarization_README.md

 ## <a name="experiments-sample-data"></a> Experiments on sample data
 We constructed our first experiments on the provided sample audio with its correponding annotation.

+### <a name="pyAudioAnalysis-experiments"></a> PyAudioAnalysis experiments
+PyAudioAnalysis is a Python library covering a wide range of audio analysis tasks and speaker diarization is one of them.
+It works by extracting short-term and mid-term audio features based on zero-crossings, energy, energy entropy, spectral centroid, spread, flux, rolloff, mfcc, and chroma features.
+It then does K-Means clustering by trying all possible K in range of [2, 9] and finds the optimal K that has the maximum average silhouette.
+It also does HMM Smoothing as a post-processing step.

+However, the results were very bad, having a DER of 75.31%.
+So, we decided to use our own pipeline and try with different clustering algorithms.

 ### <a name="pca-experiments"></a> PCA experiments
 First we conducted an experiment testing the pipeline performance on different clustering algorithms with and without PCA